 Transfer the blended liquid mixture to the large mixing bowl with the dry ingredients and gently mix, just until the wet and dry ingredients are incorporated (don't over mix or your muffins might end up too dense).
 Fold in the chopped walnuts.

 Divide the batter evenly between the 12 muffin liners.
 These don’t rise much, so fill those muffin liners up to the tip top.
-You will have plenty of batter to do so.
+You will have plenty of batter to do this.

 Bake for 18 minutes, until a toothpick comes out clean.

 Cool completely before going to town with these babies.

 Wishing you a happy week.
 May it be filled with loving and accepting every pound, every wrinkle, every dimple, every curve, every stretch mark, every fold, every scar and every roll.
 We are all scrumptiously imperfect.
 And therein lies the perfection.